vanitanaidu/15-Least-Travelled-Countries/README.md

   ## Installation

-      clone the repo from Github
+      Clone the repo from Github

   ## Usage